December to March

 Driftless Poets meet on the second Saturday of each month at 2 pm either virtually via Zoom or on the Shake Rag Alley campus.

-New poets are always welcome, but only those who have submitted work one week prior to the workshop will receive feedback and critique.
+New poets are always welcome, but only those who have submitted work two weeks in advance will receive feedback and critique.
 Poets take turns leading the workshops by sharing a poem that demonstrates a form or craft technique and monitoring time.

 What to Expect